You’re a startup founder, and you started a SaaS business… Your goal: Create change that will be noticed…

 But before we answer that, let’s first answer this question: What does traction mean in business?

-What is traction in business?
+What is traction meaning in business?

 In short, to “gain traction” is to begin to have success.
 But traction success comes in different flavors.
 Here are three flavors of traction relevant to a B2B SaaS business.